Identification of multi-valued treatment effects with unobserved heterogeneity: Identification

-In this paper, we establish identification of the average and quantile local treatment effects that compare two different treatment states, $t$ and $t'$ under our monotonicity assumption.
-We require that the outcome variable is continuously distributed with some additional assumptions, such as the rank similarity assumption, that are necessary for identifying the counterfactual mappings.\footnote{The rank similarity assumption is not assumed in the analysis of \cite{Pinto2015}. } We overcome the complexity of selection mechanism by using systems of monotonicity relationships.
+This section establishes the identification of the LATEs and LQTEs that compare two different treatment states, $t$ and $t'$, under our monotonicity assumption.
+We require that the outcome variable is continuously distributed with additional assumptions, such as the rank similarity assumption, necessary for identifying the counterfactual mappings.